crashingdaily/wheninrome/README.md

 ###wheninrome###

-wheninrome is JSP taglib wrapper on the Rome Atom/RSS syndication tools.
+wheninrome is a JSP taglib wrapper on the Rome Atom/RSS syndication tools.

 Example JSP file: